stooj/stooj-dot-org/drafts/22-git_ignore_vim_swap_files.md

 <!-- TODO Link to commit 2b129e4 -->

 Easy.
 Now it's set for both pindy and stooj.
+And nix merges all these separate `program.git` blocks into a single configuration; it's brilliant.

 ```bash
 git checkout main